nuwave/lighthouse/docs/4/api-reference/directives.md

   columns: [String!]

   """
-  Use an existing enum type to restrict the allowed columns to a well-defined list.
+  Use an existing enum type to restrict the allowed columns to a well-defined enum.
   This allows you to re-use the same enum for multiple fields.
   Mutually exclusive with the `columns` argument.
   """